All articles

 These properties are valuable precisely because they produce the artefacts regulated organisations are already obliged to hold.
 The EU AI Act expects record-keeping, traceability, and human oversight.
 The NIST AI RMF calls for accountable policies and documented decisions.
 ISO/IEC 42001 requires controls that demonstrably operate.
 In financial services, the EU’s Digital Operational Resilience Act (DORA) demands ICT risk management and incident evidence, while APRA CPS 234, RBNZ BS-11, PCI DSS v4, and the NZ Privacy Act 2020 all turn on the same two questions: did the control operate, and can you prove it?
 Enforcement on every request, recorded in verifiable form, answers both with one mechanism.

-Helixar is an AI control plane built for this.
-It enforces policy at the moment of every AI action with the graduated response above, fail-closed by default, and records every decision in a tamper-evident, independently verifiable trail.
+In practice, Helixar enforces policy at the moment of every AI action with the graduated response above, fail-closed by default, and records every decision in a tamper-evident, independently verifiable trail.
 SOC 2 and ISO 27001 evidence packs are available today; ISO 42001, EU DORA, PCI DSS v4, APRA CPS 234, RBNZ BS-11, and the NZ Privacy Act 2020 are mapped and delivered at implementation.
 Helixar Limited is based in Auckland, New Zealand, works with design partners in regulated ANZ environments, is an NVIDIA Inception member and supported by Google for Startups, and contributed its HDP protocol to the IETF.
+For a banking-specific view, see AI governance for banks in Australia and New Zealand.

 What an auditor sees